Product Releases

 To test incremental config you will need to make two changes to that script:

-2. Add an additional flag to enable the incremental config: KONG_CLUSTER_INCREMENTAL_SYNC=on
+2. Add two additional flags to enable the incremental config: KONG_CLUSTER_INCREMENTAL_SYNC=on and KONG_CLUSTER_RPC=on

 With the applied changes, the previous script would become: